 The transition from IBORs to alternative near risk-free reference rates (RFRs) has continued to progress in 2021.
 In the bond markets, significant progress has been made in the transition to RFRs for new issues.
 With the end of LIBOR for most tenors approaching, the focus has been on how to address the issue of tough legacy bonds.

-There have been significant volumes of new SOFR and SONIA-linked FRNs issued; and new public issuance of sterling LIBOR-linked FRNs and securitisations with a maturity beyond the end of 2021 has all but ceased.
+There have been significant volumes of new SOFR and SONIA-linked Floating Rate Notes (FRNs) issued in the last year; and new public issuance of sterling LIBOR-linked FRNs and securitisations with a maturity beyond the end of 2021 has all but ceased.

 Whilst the legislative solution has been welcomed by the market, the authorities still consider that the smoothest transition from LIBOR will be one in which contracts that reference LIBOR are replaced or amended before the fallback provisions are triggered.
 This was recognised by the RFRWG in its paper on active transition of GBP LIBOR-Referencing Bonds published in September 2020.

 Amy is an experienced English law qualified partner and Global Head of the Debt Capital Markets practice.
 She advises both issuers and managers on international debt and equity-linked capital markets transactions helping clients on complex and innovative DCM transactions in multiple jurisdictions.